-Many people say that Faro – the capital of the Algarve – is located on Europe’s most scenic coast, offering beautiful, long sandy beaches that stretch away into a horizon framed by rocks on either side.
-Faro is a charming old town with cobbled streets and leafy parks.
-Its location in the centre of the Algarve makes Faro the perfect starting point for day-trips and extensive exploration of this wonderful region.
+Faro, the capital of the Algarve region, is located on Europe’s most scenic coast, offering beautiful, long sandy beaches.
+Faro is a charming old town with cobbled streets and leafy parks, the perfect starting point for day-trips to all the marvellous major destinations of this wonderful region.

-With an exceptional natural beauty, mild climate throughout the year, friendly population and a top-quality hotel network, Madeira and Porto Santo are the perfect Islands for those seeking stress-free holidays.
-Here you can enjoy your holiday on the beach or at sea, in the mountains, countryside or in the city.
-The perfect spot to getaway and experience unique moments.
+With exceptional natural beauty, mild climate throughout the year, friendly population and a top-quality hotel network, Madeira and Porto Santo, the two inhabited islands of the Madeira archipelago, are the perfect Islands for those seeking stress-free holidays.
+Here you can enjoy your holiday on the beach or at sea, in the mountains, in the countryside or in the city.
+The perfect spot for a getaway to experience unique moments like nowhere else.